ananemyro/DRF-tutorials/README.md

 To authenticate and make protected requests, a JWT token must be generated.
 #### Swagger
 To access Swagger documentation: http://127.0.0.1:8000/swagger/.
+#### Making Requests
+Depending on the type of request and authentication, different behavior is expected.
+Below are listed some examples.
+- Skill
+  * permissions: IsAuthenticatedOrReadOnly
+- Teacher
+  * permissions: IsAuthenticated
+  * if not authenticated, list of _names only_ can be viewed
+- Tutorial
+  * permissions: IsAuthenticated

 ### Testing
 To run all unit tests, run the following command in the terminal of the web container: